MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/serviceability/offeringQualification/MEF W87 - LSO Cantata and LSO Sonata Product Offering Qualification API - Developer Guide.md

 If a POQ request does not pass an initial validation the appropriate error response is returned to the Buyer.
 In case a POQ request failed business rules validation the HTTP response code is `422` and a list of validation problems is returned.
 Otherwise, the POQ is assigned a unique identifier.
-POQ moves to `inProgress` state in case an immediate response is not provided by the Seller.
+In case of a deferred response, the POQ gets the `acknowledged` state assigned and is returned in the response.
+In case of an immediate response the POQ moves directly to `done.ready` once the processing is done.
 POQ reaches `done.ready` state if all elements are in `done.ready` state as well.
 If an evaluation of any items concludes in state `terminatedWithError` the POQ reaches `terminatedWithError` state.
 The `terminatedWithError` state is reached also when there is some other information is missing in POQ request send by the Buyer.
 If the POQ is processed asynchronously it can reach `done.unableToProvide` if the Seller is not able to complete all items qualification by the deadline specified by the Buyer (`requestedPOQCompletionDate`).